JuliaLang/www.julialang.org/jsoc/projects.md

 * [Images](/jsoc/gsoc/images/) – extend Julia's suite of tools for visualization and analysis of images.
 * [JuliaConstraints](/jsoc/gsoc/juliaconstraints/) - A collection of tools for Constraint Programming in Julia
 * [JuliaDynamics](/jsoc/gsoc/juliadynamics/) - Dynamical systems, complex systems and nonlinear dynamics in Julia
+* [JuliaGenAI](/jsoc/gsoc/juliagenai/) - Research and applications of Generative AI in Julia
 * [JuliaHealth](/jsoc/gsoc/juliahealth/) - Using the Julia programming language to improve medicine, health care, public health, and biomedical research.
 * [JuliaReach](/jsoc/gsoc/juliareach/) - Reachability analysis for dynamical systems
 * [JuliaStats](/jsoc/gsoc/juliastats/) - Statistical analysis in Julia